cnobile2012/python-thunderborg/INSTALL.rst

 .. code-block:: console

     $ sudo easy_install3 pip
+    # Newer systems no longer have ``easy_install`` for Python 2 or 3
+    # installed, however, I have found this to work.
+    $ sudo python3 /usr/lib/python3/dist-packages/easy_install.py pip
     $ sudo -H pip3 install virtualenvwrapper

 Configure ``.bashrc`` in the ``pi`` user directory to auto load the